Connexion

 Her credits whilst training include : Ensemble in The World Premiere of A Knights Tale (Manchester Opera House), Princess Jill in Jack and the Beanstalk (Crossroads) , Swing in Sandi Toksvig and the QI Elves(Theatre Royal Drury Lane), Gypsy (Manchester Opera House).

-Bradley PERRET-On Stage Swing, Cover Etienne & Bill
+Bradley PERRET - On Stage Swing, Cover Etienne & Bill and Boubou

 Training: Arts Educational School, The BRIT School and Laine Theatre Arts.